How to Use the Treeview

 Using Chisel’s treeview can help make the process more collaborative and efficient.
 It also aims at helping you get back to crafting amazing products.

 Features and Components

-In Chisel, your project is divided into smaller groups: components and features.
+Your project is divided into smaller groups in Chisel: components and features.

 Features can be any small task or initiative with a specific end goal in mind.

 Components are groups of features that are related or have similar goals.

 In order to add a feature to your product, you first need to add a component.

 To add a component, click on the plus button next to your project and a textbox will appear.
 This will give you the opportunity to enter the name of the component.